SceneManager

 Parameters:

-• cut_list (Iterable[FrameTimecode]) – List of FrameTimecode objects where scene cuts/breaks occur.
+• cut_list (List[FrameTimecode]) – List of FrameTimecode objects where scene cuts/breaks occur.

 • base_timecode (FrameTimecode | None) – The base_timecode of which all FrameTimecodes in the cut_list are based on.